DrC0okie/scanalyze/docs/project_management/scanalyze_rapport.md

 **API Server pipeline**

 Every time a push is made on the main branch, the API is deployed on AWS Beanstalk.
-Because it is easier, we decided to use AWS CodePipeline instead of Github actions.
+We decided to use AWS CodePipeline instead of Github actions because it is easier to manage within the same AWS infrastructure.
 CodePipeline is divided in three stages.
-Sources, Build and Deploy
+Sources, Build and Deploy.

 **Sources** : Connect to the repository and listen to code change